Nonclassicality of induced coherence without induced emission: Connection with Statistical Properties of Light

 It is well-known that the phase space distributions of Fock states are not Gaussian (\cite{MW}, Sec.
 11.8.6) and, consequently, the higher-order field correlation functions cannot, in general, be expressed in terms of the lowest-order ones \cite{G-ph-corr}.
 The analogous result in our case is the fact that when $S_1$ and $S_2$ beams contain photons in a Fock state, the lowest-order coherence between the beams is \emph{not} accompanied by any intensity correlation.

 The phase space distribution of light in a thermal (chaotic) state is Gaussian (see, for example, \cite{MW}, Sec.
 11.8.6).
 For such light, all higher-order field correlation functions can be expressed in terms of the lowest-order ones (\cite{MW}, Ch.
 13).
-We have found in our analysis that in the case of thermal $S_1$ and $S_2$ beams (produced by laser pumps), the lowest-order coherence \cite{Note-corr-order} is necessarily accompanied by presence of intensity correlation between the two beams.
-In fact, the lack of lowest-order coherence between $S_1$ and $S_2$ is associated with the reduction of the coincidence detection rate of the two beams.
-Our analysis also shows that this reduction is due to the absence of stimulated emission at NL2.
-One can therefore conclude that in a ZWM-type experiment with individual down-converted beams in thermal states, the induced lowest-order coherence needs to be accompanied by stimulated emission, even though its contribution to the induced coherence is negligible.
+We have found in our analysis that in the case of thermal $S_1$ and $S_2$ beams (produced by laser pumps), the lowest-order coherence \cite{Note-corr-order} is necessarily accompanied by the presence of the intensity correlation between the two beams.
+When the idler beams are misaligned, the loss of lowest-order coherence between $S_1$ and $S_2$ is associated with the reduction of the coincidence detection rate of the two beams.
+As discussed above this reduction is due to the fact that photons generated at NL2 are not stimulated by the emission at NL1.